Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Introduction

 The rest of this paper is organized as follows.
 Section \ref{Sec:MMD} introduces the maximum mean discrepancy, its sample version as a two sample U-statistic and its Hoeffeding decomposition.
 The distributional properties when the dimension $p$ is fixed is also described.
 We propose a studentized test statistic and present the main theorems in Section \ref{Sec:AsyDist}.
 To be specific, we present the CLT for the studentized MMD and obtain the rates of convergence under the null.
 We also provide a general theory for the power under the alternative in this section.
 Finite sample performance is examined via simulations in Section \ref{Sec:NumStudies}.
-In Section \ref{Sec:Discussion}, we summarize our results and discuss some potential extensions.
-All technical details and additional simulation results are gathered in the supplement.
+In Section \ref{Sec:Discussion}, we summarize our results and discuss some potential extensions. { Some illustrative examples, all the technical details, and some additional simulation results are presented in the online appendices; see \url{https://arxiv.org/abs/2109.14913}.}